Unity Cup Scenario

 None of aboveキャロッツCarrots

-S and S+ Team Rank
+S and S+ Team Ranks

 If you manage to get an S rank in overall team stats, you will automatically get an event that awards a hint for the skill.
 This hint is normally at level 1, but will be level 3 if you're training one of the scenario story characters (e.g. Haru Urara).